pyodide/pyodide/docs/usage/webworker.md

 This document includes an example demonstrating how to use Pyodide to execute Python scripts asynchronously in a web worker.

-Let's start with [the definition][worker api].
+Let's start with [the definition of a worker][worker api].

 > A worker is an object created using a constructor (e.g. [Worker()][worker constructor])
 > that runs a named JavaScript file — this file contains the code
 > that will run in the worker thread; workers run in another global context that
 > is different from the current window.

-A lot of Python code does long running synchronous computations.
-Running them in the main thread will block the UI.
+A lot of Python programs do long-running synchronous computations.
+Running them in the main thread blocks the UI.
 Using a web worker is advantageous because the Python code runs in a separate thread from your UI and does not impact your application's responsiveness.

+On the other hand, since workers run in a separate global context, you cannot directly share globals between a worker and the main thread.
+In particular, a worker cannot directly manipulate the DOM.

 ## Detailed example